 Advantages of ETFs

-ETFs on similar lines to Mutual Funds offer a wide range of diversification.
 The general tendency of investors is to get concentrated in any particular sector without having any requisite knowledge of that sector, which results in lesser realized gains than actual potential.

 This psychological problem can be countered by investing in ETFs, managed professionally and diversified to minimize risk and maximize growth.
-Nowadays, ETFs are available in a variety of types and orientations covering all major asset classes and sectors.

-Global ETFs, local market ETFs, Industry-specific ETFs and market niches provide investors access to industries where it may be cumbersome to buy and sell individual stocks and bonds.
+Global ETFs, local market ETFs, Industry-specific ETFs, and market niches provide investors access to industries where it may be cumbersome to buy and sell individual stocks and bonds.

 Diversification also leads to risk management as the concentration in a given sector without expertise is avoided.
 ETFs can be a great tool to hedge your portfolio against any untoward market runs.

 ETFs typically are low-cost instruments compared to traditional mutual funds because of their very nature.
-While trading ETFs, fewer hands and minimal paperwork is required; naturally, the costs fall compared to selling mutual funds.
+While trading ETFs, fewer hands and minimal paperwork are required; naturally, the costs fall compared to selling mutual funds.

 Thus, the expense ratio for ETFs is lower than other such securities, hence leaving you with a more significant amount of total capital in return compared to others.